Mark Ideson

 Mark Ideson (born April 10, 1976, in Parry Sound, Ontario) is a Canadian wheelchair curler who competed in the 2014 Winter Paralympic Games in Sochi and won gold.
 He is married and has two children.
 He now resides in London, Ontario.
-In 2007, the helicopter he was piloting crashed into a field near Cambridge, Ontario and he now lives with quadriplegia.
+In 2007, the helicopter he was piloting crashed into a field near Cambridge, Ontario, causing injuries that resulted in quadriplegia.
 He played hockey and golf before he was disabled.

 Personal

 Ideson is married and has two children, a daughter, Brooklyn, and a son, Myles.
 He went to the University of Western Ontario.
-He studied environmental Science there, where he met his future wife, Lara.
+He studied Environmental Science there, where he met his future wife, Lara.
 He was also a former Western Mustangs Cheerleader.
 After graduating university, he became a helicopter pilot and was introduced to wheelchair curling in 2010 at the age of 33.

 Accident

 In 2007, during a maintenance flight, his helicopter crashed into a field near Cambridge, Ontario.
-He broke 29 bones during the process.
+He broke 29 bones during the crash.
 500 metres away, Daniel Hermann, an eight-year-old boy saw this and went to his mother to call 9-1-1.
-The ambulance arrived shortly after within 20 minutes.
-Ideson said "I had rehearsed for seven years what I was going to say to a kid that essentially saved my life.
+An ambulance arrived within 20 minutes.
+In 2014, Ideson said "I had rehearsed for seven years what I was going to say to a kid that essentially saved my life.
 I could never really put it to words."